← All stages

 Read to Learn

 Real momentum is here.
-Decoding is becoming more automatic, and reading is starting to open up.
-Not just as a skill to practice but as a way to discover things.
-This is a beautiful inflection point.
+Decoding is becoming automatic.
+Reading is starting to open up.
+Not just as a skill to practice.
+As a way to discover things.
+This is an exciting place to be.

-They can read simple chapter books or longer picture books independently
+You can read simple chapter books or longer picture books on your own

-Decoding is becoming more automatic and less effortful than before
+Decoding is getting more automatic and less tiring than it used to be

-They're starting to read for information, not just practice
+You are starting to read to find things out, not just to practice

 Comprehension is deepening.
-They can retell and discuss.
+You can retell a story and talk about it.

-They're starting to have opinions about books and genres
+You are starting to have real opinions about books and genres

 What helps right now